DanielJonesEB/engineerbetter.com/_posts/2016-04-27-why-engineerbetter.markdown

 We help make Cloud Foundry operable and successful within our customer's organisation.
 This includes everything from integrating and extending the platform itself, through to weaving it into the software delivery pipeline and workflow.

-We teach teams how to best 'fish for themselves’, demonstrating the importance of shared values and enabling teams with the complimentary elements of XP, Lean and Kanban.
+We teach software teams how to best 'fish for themselves’, demonstrating the importance of shared values and enabling teams with the complimentary elements of XP, Lean and Kanban.

-Beyond technology provide an advisory service for business leaders, to help shape the organisational context around the platform and the teams that use it, so that they can achieve the desired business outcomes.
+Beyond technology, we work with executive leadership, to help them become cognisant of the organisational conditions required for success in their cloud-native initiatives.
+We help them shape the business context around their platform and the teams that use it, so that they can achieve sustainable and meaningful results.

+*Where* can I find out more?

+If it sounds like EngineerBetter shares your values, please [get in touch](mailto:contact@engineerbetter.com).
+We'd love to hear from you.